Gr3ytrac3/Gr3ytrac3/README.md

 - **Security-focused Kernel Module Engineering**

 🧠 My vision is clear:
-To become a world-class **Kernel Security Engineer Expert** — the kind who doesn’t just find bugs in systems, but understands **why they exist**, how to exploit them, and most importantly, how to **build resilient systems that can’t be broken so easily.**
+To become a **Kernel Security Engineer Expert** — the kind who doesn’t just find bugs in systems, but understands **why they exist**, how to exploit them, and most importantly, how to **build resilient systems that can’t be broken so easily.**

 💡 From fuzzers to firewalls, from QEMU labs to CVE deep dives, I’m learning, building, and contributing to the tools that will secure the next generation of operating systems.